 Squamish

-For the last two years I’ve lived in Squamish, known as the adventure capital of Canada and one of the best small towns in Canada.
+For the last three years I’ve lived in Squamish, known as the adventure capital of Canada and one of the best small towns in Canada.
 It sits at the head of Howe Sound sandwiched between mountain ranges.
 It has world-class hiking, rock climbing, mountain biking, and kiteboarding.

 Where to Stay in Squamish